Volume Level Backup Control

 How changes in a volume effect the backup

-• If the UUID does not change, the backups will continue as normal under the new drive letter.
+• If the drive letter is changed but the UUID does not change, the backups will continue as normal under the new drive letter.

 • No manual action needs to be taken.